gene-kira/Psychic-Mind/README.md

 It’s a self‑learning optimization layer that sits above the data center fabric and makes smarter decisions than static routing ever could.
 If you deployed this across multiple nodes with shared RL memory and shared anomaly clusters, you’d effectively have a distributed swarm intelligence optimizing the entire data center.

+People ask me a lot they asked me why don't I sell these programs I tell them a mind is a terrible thing to waste I make these programs for the Young minds The innovators not for the corporate greed I share knowledge I share power